- What is the DCID Summer Academic Institute?

 - Can I concentrate on a particular area of study?

-There are several concentrations students can select to focus their studies.
-These include Applied Economics, Development Management and Governance, Environmental Policy, Law and Development, Peace and Conflict Resolution, and Social Policy.
+There are several optional areas of focus that students can select to help focus their studies.
+These include Applied Economics, Development Management and Governance, Environmental Policy, Law and Development, Peace and Conflict Resolution, Social Policy, and Innovation and Entrepreneurship.
 In addition, students can work with their advisors to find elective courses in their areas of interest, such as agriculture, business, technology, etc.

 - What types of advisement are available to MIDP students?